jfroelich/rss-reader/src/slideshow-notes.md

 TODO: Convert the contents of this file to markdown syntax

+TODO: should poll channel really be distinct from db?
+Not so sure anymore.
+Maybe I just want to use a general "extension" channel that handles all extension related messages?
+Perhaps the only major qualifying characteristic is the persistence of listening for messages for the lifetime of the page, and organizing the logic according to the content of the response is done with the conditions within the listener.
+There are different message frequencies so some conditions are rarely true which means some wasted checks, but on the other hand there are less channels.
+Would it be simpler, and would the added simplicity outweight any performance benefit/cost, or is there not even really much of a perf cost.

 TODO: decouple loading of additional content with navigation.
 It causes lag.
 Instead, create a queue of articles, and refill it periodically on